The 411 on College and Life Around Campus

 It’s always smart to research the average salary for that position.
 It’s not uncommon for employers to provide a lower salary for students coming out of college because a lot of recent graduates don’t know what pay is common for their role.
 If you’re making a counteroffer to the proposed salary, be able to back it up with data such as averages for similar positions.

 Read reviews online to get a better idea of what past and current employees really think of the company.
 Keep in mind that most people only leave negative reviews, and that not all experiences with the company are bad.
 You may find some insight into what others think of the health plan or whether or not they are receiving fair pay.

 Doing research will prevent embarrassment if you make an outrageous counteroffer.
 If you’re entering a starting position, you shouldn’t ask for a salary that matches the president of the company.
 “Because I want more money” isn’t a good reason to negotiate.
 You have to be able to support your proposal with data you find about similar positions.

-If you’re still not comfortable with the arrangements, now would be the time to politely decline the offer.
+After this phase, If you’re still not comfortable with the arrangements, now would be the time to politely decline the offer.
 Make sure you clarify which parts of the offer led you to decline.
 Sometimes an employer will call back asking one last time what it will take to convince you to accept the offer.

 Every time you negotiate any part of the job offer, be sure you get it in writing.
-Verbal acknowledgement of your proposed changes mean absolutely nothing.
+Verbal acknowledgement of your proposed changes means absolutely nothing.
 Before you agree to or sign anything, ask to see it in writing.
 It’s okay to make negotiations over the phone, but once you have come to an agreement, be sure everything is put into a formal document.